GetDist: a Python package for analysing Monte Carlo samples: Weighted samples

 We present results for weighted samples $\vX_i$ for generality, so each sample in the parameter space $\vx$ of interest is associated with a weight $w_i$ (which can be unity for unweighted samples).
 Estimators for the mean of a function $F(\vx)$ under the distribution $f(\vx)$ are then given by weighted sums over $n$ sample points: \be \hat{\bar{F}} = \frac{1}{N}\sum_{i=1}^n w_i F(\vX_i), \ee where $N = \sum_{i=1}^n w_i$.
 Define $f_p(w_i,\vX_i)$ as the probability of getting sample point $\vX_i$ with weight $w_i$, taking points to be independent for now.
 The expected value of the estimator of the mean is then

 where here and below we neglect differences between $\la N \ra_p =n\la w\ra_p$ and $N$.
-The estimator will therefore be unbiased, $\la \hat{\bar{F}}\ra_p = \bar{F}$, if \be \frac{\la w(\vX_i)\ra_p f_p(\vX_i)}{\la w \ra_p } =f(\vX_i). \ee We shall assume weighted samples satisfy Eq.~\eqref{fp}, which is true for importance weights where the weights are non-stochastic and given by $w(\vX_i) = \alpha f(\vX_i)/f_p(\vX_i)$ for arbitrary constant $\alpha$.
-It also holds for MCMC chains where $w_i\ge 1$ integer weights count the number of steps due to rejected proposals at each point so that $\la w(\vX_i) \ra_p \propto f(\vX_i)/f_p(\vX_i)$, though in the case of MCMC the points are not independent (as discussed further below).
+The estimator will therefore be unbiased, $\la \hat{\bar{F}}\ra_p = \bar{F}$, if \be \frac{\la w(\vX_i)\ra_p f_p(\vX_i)}{\la w \ra_p } =f(\vX_i). \ee This condition (Eq.~\ref{fp}) is satisfied in two important cases: First, for importance sampling with non-stochastic weights where $w(\vX_i) = \alpha f(\vX_i)/f_p(\vX_i)$ for any constant $\alpha$.
+Second, for MCMC chains where integer weights $w_i\ge 1$ count steps from rejected proposals at each point, giving $\la w(\vX_i) \ra_p \propto f(\vX_i)/f_p(\vX_i)$.
+Note that for MCMC, the samples are not independent, an issue we address below.